Training-Free Adversarial Robustness in Computational MRI: Background and Related Work

-\textbf{Understanding broader perturbations.} Adversarial perturbations and mitigation algorithms, like ours, are critical to understand the robustness of DL reconstruction models in important scenarios, such as performance for rare pathologies \citep{muckley2021results}.
+\textbf{Understanding broader perturbations.} Adversarial perturbations and mitigation algorithm, like ours, are critical to understand the robustness of DL reconstruction models in important scenarios, such as performance for rare pathologies \cite{muckley2021results}.
 However, these physiological changes are much harder to model and simulate, unlike adversarial attacks, which provide insights into worst-case stability.
-Finally, we note that our mitigation algorithm is also applicable to unrolled networks in general, and may have applications in broader computational imaging scenarios.
+We also note that our mitigation method is applicable to unrolled networks in general, and may have applications in broader computational imaging scenarios.